evagian/Instacart-basket-analysis-SVD-tensorflow-python/README.md

 The dataset consists of information about 3.4 million grocery orders, distributed across 6 csv files as it was mentioned earlier.
 There are 206,209 customers in total.
 Out of which, the last purchase of 131,209 customers are given as train set and we need to predict for the rest 75,000 customers.
 The products belong to 134 aisles and the aisles belong to 21 departments.

+Singular Value Decomposition

+The second model is less simple and consists of two steps.
+Once again, our aim is to predict the basket size as well as the products bought in the next order of each user.
+In the first step, we use Singular Value Decomposition (SVD) in order to estimate the size of the basket that we want to predict.
+Let’s say for example that the estimated basket size equals to n.
+In the second step we will predict the n products which we believe that the user will buy in his next order.
+To do so we will use statistic metrics of users’ consumer behavior.
+We will rank the importance of each product to each user taking under consideration user’s past purchases and preferences.
+Finally, we will recommend to each user the n products with the highest ranking.

+Step 1

+Singular value decomposition (SVD), Tensorflow and neural networks were used during the first step of predicting the next basket size.
+SVD is a data dimensionality reduction technique but it can also be used in collaborative filtering.
+Factorization models such as SVD are very popular in recommendation systems because they can be used to discover latent features underlying the interactions between two different kinds of entities.
+Tensorflow is a general computation framework using data flow.
+It provides variant SGD learning algorithms, CPU/GPU acceleration, and distributed training in a computer cluster.
+Word2vec is a two-layer neural network that processes text.
+Its input is a text corpus and its output is a set of vectors.
+Word2vec’s applications automatically learn relationships between two entities and therefore can extend beyond parsing sentences.
+It can be applied just as well to recommender systems, code, likes, playlists, social media graphs and other verbal or symbolic series in which patterns may be discerned.
+Since Tensorflow has several embedding modules for word2vc-like application, it is supposed to be a good platform for factorization such as SVD.
+Finally, neural networks were used to achieve higher accuracy.
+The model was retrained multiple times, and an error-correction learning rate was applied.

+SVD requires a data matrix A of size nxm as input.
+In our case, the m rows of matrix A represent the user orders of the train set, the n columns represent the number of ‘days since the previous order’ and the matrix values represent the basket size of the specified order.
+What SVD does is to represent the matrix A as a product of different matrices U, Σ and V so that A[mxn] = U[mxr]Σ[rxr](V[nxr])T. According to theory, there is always a possible unique way to decompose a real matrix A into three others, UΣVT, where U and V are column orthonormal (sum of the squared values in each column equals 1) and orthogonal (the inner product of their columns equals 0), while Σ is diagonal.
+Matrix U is called left singular value and has size mxr, Σ is a diagonal matrix of singular values, with size rxr and it has zeros everywhere except from the diagonal.
+The diagonal contains the positive singular values which are sorted in decreasing order.
+V stores the right singular vectors with size nxr.
+In our case, table U describes how possible is that the next basket of user mi is of size ri.
+Singular values of table Σ represent the strength of every concept, which in our case describe the certainty with which we relate every order with a possible basket size.
+Matrix V is a concept to ‘day since prior order’ matrix and therefore describes the certainty with which we relate the ‘days since prior order’ of every order with a possible basket size r.

+Figure 29 Singular value decomposition (SVD)

+In neural network terminology, batch size is the number of training examples in one forward/backward pass of the training set and one epoch is one forward pass and one backward pass of all the training examples.
+Furthermore, learning rate is a technique of comparing the system output to the desired output value, and using that error to direct the training.
+In order to achieve higher accuracy, we split the training set into batches of size 100 and we repeated the training procedure for 100 epochs.
+A model was trained for every 100 row batch.
+The whole training process got repeated 100 times.
+We also defined an error-correction learning rate with value 0.001.

+Step 2

+In this step we will predict the products in the next basket.
+For every user - product relationship we calculated a rating system based on the user’s past consumer behavior.
+These statistics include the percentage of baskets in which user x purchased product y, the reorder rate of each product, the average purchase order in which user x purchases product y, the average purchase frequency of each product etc. Every possible user – product relationship was then ranked and sorted in decreasing order.
+Higher ranks mean that user x will probably buy product y in his next order.
+Therefore, if in step 1 we had predicted that the size of the next basket of user x equals to 5, then in the second step we would recommend to user x the 5 products with the highest ranking.

+Future improvements

+Step 2 doesn't know how to cope with missing values.
+For example, our model will only recommend to users, products that they have bought at least one time in the past.
+This fact, limits our model accuracy to a ceiling value.
+As a future improvement of this model we consider also implementing SVD in the second step of the methodology.
+More specifically we will develop a rating system for every user-product relationship based on the past consumer behaviour.
+We will then perform SVD to estimate the rating for the products that users have not purchased yet.
+In this way, when predicting the next basket, we will also be able to recommend to users products that they have not purchased in any time in the past.

+Calculation

+Software

+1. Python 2.7 – Anaconda
+2. Tensorflow 1.3 – CPU ONLY version

+Hardware

+1. Intel i3
+2. 12GB DDR3
+3. SSD